Scroll Down for Page Content

 The new John J. Sbrega Health and Science Building at the Bristol Community College Fall River Campus has garnered praise from the scientific community and region from its groundbreaking to its ribbon-cutting.

 3.2 MW Solar Parking Canopy

-Bristol Community College and its partners today New England’s largest solar parking canopy in August of 2015, a 3.2 megawatt solar array covering 800-parking spaces on five acres of the College’s Fall River Campus.
+Bristol Community College and its partners unveiled New England’s largest solar parking canopy in August of 2015, a 3.2 megawatt solar array covering 800-parking spaces on five acres of the College’s Fall River Campus.

 Recycling Efforts Campus Wide

 Recyclable materials are collected throughout all buildings on campus by way of strategically placed containers.
 Custodial staff then collect all recyclables from within buildings and along with the Grounds staff, bring these materials to the appropriate containers in the storage yard.
 These materials are then picked up on a regularly scheduled basis and processed by a local waste services company for processing.